rxchell/notes/design/notes.md

 # Client-side and server side
--**Client side**: As light as possible to make it efficient.
+- **Client side**: As light as possible to make it efficient.
--**Server side**: Does all the calculations and data processing so that data is ready to be received by the frontend
+- **Server side**: Does all the calculations and data processing so that data is ready to be received by the frontend

 # Diagrams
 - Wireframe